falcosecurity/falcosidekick/README.md

   # checkcert: true # check if ssl certificate of the output is valid (default: true)
   # endpoint: "" # alertmanager endpoint for posting alerts: "/api/v1/alerts" or "/api/v2/alerts" (default: "/api/v1/alerts")
   # expiresafter: "" if set to a non-zero value, alert expires after that time in seconds (default: 0)
+  # extralabels: "" # comma separated list of labels composed of a ':' separated name and value that is added to the Alerts.
+Example: my_label_1:my_value_1, my_label_1:my_value_2
+  # extraannotations: "" # comma separated list of annotations composed of a ':' separated name and value that is added to the Alerts.
+Example: my_annotation_1:my_value_1, my_annotation_1:my_value_2

 elasticsearch:
   # hostport: "" # http://{domain or ip}:{port}, if not empty, Elasticsearch output is enabled